What time is Midsomer Murders on ITV?

 Visitor stars for the primary two episodes included Elaine Paige, Angela Griffin, Jason Merrells, Anita Harris, Tony Gardner, Ann Eleonora Jørgensen (who was within the 100th anniversary episode), Mark Benton and Peter Egan.

-The comic Invoice Bailey featured in an episode a couple of comedian guide conference, and the sequence additionally options appearances from Nick Farrell, Kelly Brook, Jason Watkins, Outlander’s Richard Rankin, and Tamzin Outhwaite.
+The comic Invoice Bailey featured in an episode a couple of comedian ebook conference, and the sequence additionally options appearances from Nick Farrell, Kelly Brook, Jason Watkins, Outlander’s Richard Rankin, and Tamzin Outhwaite.

 EastEnders’ Don Gilet performed a troubled sports activities coach, Invoice Viner, in The Lions of Causton.